nemesis-9/middleware-microservices-project/README.md

 - **api-gateway**: Handles routing requests to the appropriate microservice.
 - **authentication-service**: Manages user authentication and authorization using JWT.
 - **billing-service**: Manages billing-related operations, including service usage and invoicing.
-- **client**: The frontend service for user interaction, providing interfaces for different functionalities.
+- **frontend**: The frontend service for user interaction, providing interfaces for different functionalities.
 - **data-top-up-service**: Allows users to top up data services.
 - **naming-server**: Manages the registration and discovery of microservices.
 - **ringtone-personalization-service**: Provides users with the ability to personalize ringtones.